When is the admission deadline?

 When are courses scheduled?

-Courses are scheduled on Tuesdays, Wednesdays and Thursdays evenings from 5:30 pm to 8:15 pm
+Courses are scheduled on either Monday, Tuesday, Wednesday or Thursday evenings from 5:30 pm to 8:15 pm.

 Many of our MA CADR students are working professionals and successfully have completed our graduate program while maintaining their existing work schedule.